About the Journal

 Sources of Support

-DIE ERDE – Journal of the Geographical Society of Berlin is the world's longest-running of the existing scientific journals in Geography.
+DIE ERDE–Journal of the Geographical Society of Berlin is the world's longest-running of the existing scientific journals in Geography.
 The journal was started as "Zeitschrift für Allgemeine Erdkunde" (Journal for General Geography) in 1853; before, there were "Jährliche Übersicht der Thätigkeit der Gesellschaft für Erdkunde zu Berlin" (1833-1839) and "Monatsberichte über die Verhandlungen der Gesellschaft für Erdkunde zu Berlin" (1840-1852).
-During the Second World War the journal's last volume appeared in 1944 and publication was interrupted until 1949 when the Geographical Society of Berlin was re-founded and the journal re-established, under the new title "DIE ERDE – Zeitschrift der Gesellschaft für Erdkunde zu Berlin", where ERDE means EARTH.
-In order to be read by readers all over the world, since the turn of the century DIE ERDE has essentially been published in English.
+During the Second World War, the journal's last volume appeared in 1944, and publication was interrupted until 1949 when the Geographical Society of Berlin was re-founded and the journal re-established under the new title "DIE ERDE–Zeitschrift der Gesellschaft für Erdkunde zu Berlin," where ERDE means EARTH.
+To be read by readers worldwide, since the turn of the century, DIE ERDE has essentially been published in English.